HBK-MicroStrain/microstrain_mag_cal/README.md

 # MagCal-Library
-MVP library and commandline application for magnetometer calibration.
+MVP library and commandline application for offline magnetometer calibration.